 Travel jobs are our ticket to see the world in an affordable way.
 We have officially been on the road for three years, and outside of the UK we have lived in three countries.
 There has never been that desire to settle down, although we are tempted to buy a house in the Italian countryside!

-For our own separate reasons travelling wasn’t something we could do for a long time, but it’s the only thing that made sense to do now while we have youth and health on our side.
+For our own separate reasons travelling wasn’t something, we could do for a long time.
+However, it’s the only thing that made sense to do now while we have youth and health on our side.

 We’ve got a rundown of the jobs we’ve worked and how to look for the same opportunities yourself!